Walk

 God has a lot to say about the truth.

-Ps 145:18 says, "The LORD is near all those who call on Him, all those who call on Him in truth."
+Psalm 145:18 says, “The LORD is near to all who call upon Him, to all who call upon Him in truth.”

-Ps.
-25:10 says, "All the paths of the LORD are mercy and truth unto such as keep his covenant and his testimonies."
+Psalm 25:10 (KJV) says, “All the paths of the LORD are mercy and truth unto such as keep his covenant and his testimonies.”

-Ps.
-33:4 says, "For the word of the LORD is right; and all his works are done in truth."
+Psalm 33:4 (KJV) says, “For the word of the LORD is right; and all his works are done in truth.”

-Ps.
-51:6 says, "Behold, thou desires truth in the inward parts: and in the hidden part thou shalt make me to know wisdom."
+Psalm 51:6 says, “Behold, You desire truth in the inward parts, and in the hidden part You will make me to know wisdom.”

-Ps.
-85:10 says, "Mercy and truth are met together; righteousness and peace have kissed each other."
+Psalm 85:10 (KJV) says, “Mercy and truth are met together; righteousness and peace have kissed each other.”

-Ps 85:11 says, "Truth shall spring out of the earth; and righteousness shall look down from heaven."
+Psalm 85:11 (KJV) says, “Truth shall spring out of the earth; and righteousness shall look down from heaven.”

-Ps.
-91:4 says, "He shall cover you with His feathers, and under His wings you shall trust.
-His truth shall be your shield, and buckler."
+Psalm 91:4 says, “He shall cover you with His feathers, and under His wings you shall take refuge; His truth shall be your shield, and buckler.”

-Pr.
-12:19 says, "The lips of truth shall be established forever, but only while I wink is a lying tongue."
+Proverbs 12:19 (KJV) says, “The lip of truth shall be established for ever: but a lying tongue is but for a moment.”

-Pr 23:23 says, "Buy the truth, and sell it not; also wisdom, and instruction, and understanding."
+Proverbs 23:23 (KJV) says, “Buy the truth, and sell it not; also wisdom, and instruction, and understanding.”

-Ex.
-34:6 says, "And the LORD passed by before him, and proclaimed, The LORD, The LORD God, merciful and gracious, longsuffering, and abundant in goodness and truth…"
+Exodus 34:6 (KJV) says, “And the LORD passed by before him, and proclaimed, The LORD, The LORD God, merciful and gracious, longsuffering, and abundant in goodness and truth.”

-Joshua 24:14 says, "Now therefore fear the LORD, and serve him in sincerity and in truth."
+Joshua 24:14a (KJV) says, “Now therefore fear the LORD, and serve him in sincerity and in truth.”

-John 4:23 says, "But the hour is coming, and now is, when the true worshipers shall worship the Father in spirit and truth, for the Father seeks such to worship Him."
+John 4:23 says, “But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.”

-John 4:24 says, "God is a spirit, and they who worship Him must worship in spirit and in truth."
+John 4:24 (KJV) says, “God is a Spirit: and they that worship him must worship him in spirit and in truth.”

 John 8:32 says, "And you shall know the truth, and the truth shall make you free."

-John 14:17 says, "…the Spirit of Truth, whom the world cannot receive because it does not see Him nor know Him.
-But you know Him, for He dwells with you and shall be in you."
+John 14:17 (Amplified Bible) says, “…the Spirit of Truth, Whom the world cannot receive (welcome, take to its heart), because it does not see Him or know and recognize Him.
+But you know and recognize Him, for He lives with you [constantly] and will be in you.”

-John 15:26 says, "And when the Comforter has come, whom I will send to you from the Father, the Spirit of truth who proceeds from the Father, He shall testify of Me."
+John 15:26 says, “But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.”

-John 16:13 says, "However, when He, the Spirit of Truth, has come, He will guide you into all truth.
-For He shall not speak of Himself, but whatever He hears, He shall speak.
-And He will announce to you things to come."
+John 16:13 says, “However, when He, the Spirit of Truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak; and He will tell you things to come.”

-John 17:17 says, "Sanctify them through Your truth.
-Your Word is truth."
+John 17:17 says, “Sanctify them by Your truth.
+Your Word is truth.”

-Rom 1:25 says, "For they changed the truth of God into a lie, and they worshiped and served the created thing more than the Creator, who is blessed forever."
+Romans 1:25 says, “…who exchanged the truth of God for the lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
+Amen.”

-2 Thessalonians 2:10 says, "…in those who perish, because they did not receive the love of the truth, so that they might be saved."
+2 Thessalonians 2:10 says, “…among those who perish, because they did not receive the love of the truth, that they might be saved.”

-2 Thessalonians 2:12 says, "…so that all those who do not believe the truth, but delight in unrighteousness, might be condemned."
+2 Thessalonians 2:12 says, “…that they all may be condemned who did not believe the truth but had pleasure in unrighteousness.”

-Revelation 22 13 says, "I am the Alpha and the Omega, the Beginning and the End, the First and the Last.
-Blessed are they who do His commandments, that their authority will be over the Tree of Life, and they may enter in by the gates into the city.
-But outside are the dogs, and the sorcerers, and the fornicators, and the murderers, and the idolaters, and everyone who loves and makes a lie."
+Revelation 22:13-15 says, “I am the Alpha and the Omega, the Beginning and the End, the First and the Last.
+Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
+But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.”

 God makes an oath to you and me that He will not lie.

-Have you ever seen someone in a courtroom raise their right hand, put their left hand on the Bible and say, "I swear to tell the truth."?
+Have you ever seen someone in a courtroom raise their right hand, put their left hand on the Bible and say, “I swear to tell the truth”?
 They are taking an oath that they will not lie.
-They are giving the courtroom a guarantee backed up by the Bible that they will not lie.
+They are giving the courtroom a guarantee backed up by the Bible that they will only say the truth.

 Hebrews 6:13-19 says that Jesus, the Creator of the Universe, is standing before you right now, with His right hand lifted in covenant oath and His left hand on Himself, swearing that His promises to you are true and He will guarantee them with His life.
 He will give His life as a deposit to you, a ransom, that if they are not true, He will be killed.
 That is the best type of guarantee one could have, because Jesus cannot be killed again!

-"For when God made promise to Abraham, because He could swear by no greater, He swore by Himself, saying, 'Surely in blessing I will bless you, and in multiplying I will multiply you.'
+“For when God made a promise to Abraham, because He could swear by no one greater, He swore by Himself, saying, ‘Surely blessing I will bless you, and multiplying I will multiply you.’
 And so, after he had patiently endured, he obtained the promise.
-For men truly swear by the greater, and an oath for confirmation is to them an end of all strife.
-In this way desiring to declare more fully to the heirs of promise the immutability of His counsel, God interposed by an oath, so that by two immutable (fixed, unalterable) things, in which it was impossible for God to lie, we might have a strong consolation, who have fled for refuge to lay hold upon the hope set before us, which hope we have as an anchor of the soul, both sure and steadfast, and which enters into that within the veil…" (Hebrews 6:13-19)
+For men indeed swear by the greater, and an oath for confirmation is for them an end of all dispute.
+Thus God, determining to show more abundantly to the heirs of promise the immutability of His counsel, confirmed it by an oath, that by two immutable (fixed, unalterable) things, in which it is impossible for God to lie, we might have strong consolation, who have fled for refuge to lay hold of the hope set before us.
+This hope we have as an anchor of the soul, both sure and steadfast, and which enters the Presence behind the veil” (Hebrews 6:13-19).

 He cannot lie!
 The Blood Covenant is the guarantee!